motla/vue-serial/README.md

     },
     methods: {
-      async user_connect () { // Function to ask the user to select which serial device to connect
-        // try { // in your application, encapsulate in a try/catch to manage errors if(this.serial.isOpen) await this.serial.close();
+      async user_connect () { // Function to ask the user to select which serial device to connect if(this.serial.isOpen) await this.serial.close(); // in your application, encapsulate in a try/catch to manage errors else {
-        else {
           await this.serial.connect(); // can be `serial.connect([{ usbVendorId:1027 }])` to select only FTDI devices for example
           if(this.serial.isOpen) {